abhatthal/bobby-breakout/README.md

 ## How to Collaborate: Git Flow

 <ol>
-<li>Check the Discord Group for anyone working on a new or existing feature</li>
+<li>Check Trello for anyone working on a new or existing feature</li>
-<li>Let people know in the Discord Group what feature you wish to work on</li>
+<li>Let people know in Trello what feature you wish to work on</li>
 <li>Add a feature using the <a href=https://git-scm.com/book/en/v2/Git-Branching-Branching-Workflows>Git Flow</a>:
     <ul>
     <li>Create a topic branch on the develop branch of an appropriate name</li>